Whether your precious Mac is a MacBook Pro. Or a MacBook Air. Or an iMac.

 Before plugging out your SanDisk Extreme external storage.
 Right click on the drive icon on your desktop.
 And from the menu pick Eject.

 When your SanDisk’s drive icon disappears from your desktop.
 Wait a few seconds more.
 There is no flashing light on the SanDisk Extreme Portable.
-A light that would tell you when your Mac has finished with the drive.
+A flashing light on the drive tells you your Mac hasn’t finished with the drive yet.

 Waiting a few more seconds is the safe thing to do before you pull out your USB cable and put away your drive.

 About Paul Gregory

 I’ve been a system administrator for various corporates for 15 years.
 And as admin I’ve helped many with their Mac’s and there many Apple devices.